 Each full-time music major or minor must participate in a large ensemble every semester until the large ensemble degree requirement is satisfied.
-Wind and percussion students will elect band (flute, oboe, clarinet and bassoon students may elect the orchestra once the marching band requirements have been met); string students will elect the orchestra; voice students will elect an appropriate vocal ensemble; guitar students will elect any ensemble; keyboard students will elect any ensemble or appropriate accompaniment/chamber music assignment for their participation.
+Wind and percussion students will elect band (flute, oboe, clarinet, and bassoon students may elect orchestra upon a successful audition); string students will elect orchestra; voice students will elect an appropriate vocal ensemble; guitar students will elect any ensemble; keyboard students will elect any ensemble or appropriate accompaniment/chamber music assignment for their participation.

+Instrumental-emphasis music education majors must enroll in at least one semester of vocal ensemble and vocal-emphasis music education majors must enroll in at least one semester of instrumental ensemble.
+At least one semester of Marching Band is highly recommended for all Music Education majors.
 After the large ensemble requirement is met, all full-time music majors must participate in at least one ensemble each semester, except the semester enrolled in Internship or Student Teaching (NASM requirement).